 If you are coming on foot, walk from Carfax Tower down High Street, and take the turn on the right just before the Ivy restaurant.
-The St Columba’s Church is about 20 metres down Alfred Street, on the right.
+The St Columba’s Church is about 20 meters down Alfred Street, on the right.
 If you find yourself next to The Bear Inn then you have missed it!

-If you are visiting by car, short-term parking spaces can be found on streets nearby or at the various city-centre car parks (such as at the Westgate Shopping Centre) for longer stays.
+If you are visiting by car, short-term parking spaces can be found on streets nearby or at the various city-center car parks (such as at the Westgate Shopping Centre) for longer stays.
 However, if you are coming from outside of the ring road, it is recommended to use one of Oxford’s Park & Ride services.

-If you have a disabled parking permit there are a few suitable spaces on Blue Boar Street, just around the corner from the front entrance.
+If you have a disabled parking permit there are few suitable spaces on Blue Boar Street, just around the corner from the front entrance.

 Please note: You cannot drive along High Street to get to Alfred Street until after 6:30 pm.